Generalization of Fine-Tuned Uncertainty Communication and Metacognition in Large Language Models: Results

 \subsection{Similarities and differences across LLMs}

 Thus far, our results have primarily focused on the GPT-4.1-mini model.
-The evaluation of the Llama-3.1-70B model (see Appendix) reveals broadly similar trends, though with a few key differences.
+The evaluation of the Llama-3.1-70B model (see Supplementary Figure 4 and Supplementary Tables 6 and 7 for full results) reveals broadly similar trends, though with a few key differences.
 As with GPT-4.1-mini, fine-tuning Llama-3.1-70B consistently reduces calibration error and improves discrimination on the single-question confidence task.
 Likewise, cross-task transfer remains limited: fine-tuning restricted to single-question confidence does not reliably enhance pairwise ranking, and conversely, fine-tuning only on pairwise ranking fails to yield measurable gains in single-question calibration.

 In both models, multitask fine-tuning delivers additional benefits for the single-question task.
-For Llama-3.1-70B, combining single-question and comparison fine-tuning raises the average AUC across the three out-of-domain datasets from 0.70 to 0.74 (p $< 0.05$), mirroring the pattern observed in GPT-4.1-mini.
+For Llama-3.1-70B, combining single-question and comparison fine-tuning raises the average AUC across the three out-of-domain datasets ($\Delta \mathrm{AUC} = 0.03$, 95\% CI $[0.0,0.05]$, $p=0.019$), and lowers the average ECE ($\Delta \mathrm{ECE} = -0.03$, 95\% CI $[-0.05,-0.01]$, $p=0.001$) mirroring the pattern observed in GPT-4.1-mini.
 However, an important divergence emerges for the comparison task.
-While GPT-4.1-mini shows gains under multitask fine-tuning, Llama-3.1-70B does not: the combined AUCc across the three out-of-domain datasets is 0.66 for the multitask model, compared with 0.69 for the single-task comparison model.
-In this respect, multitask fine-tuning does not produce improvements for Llama-3.1-70B’s relative ranking performance.
+While GPT-4.1-mini shows gains under multitask fine-tuning, Llama-3.1-70B does not: the combined AUCc across the three out-of-domain datasets is 0.66 for the multitask model, compared with 0.69 for the single-task comparison model ($\Delta \mathrm{AUCc} = -0.03$, 95\% CI $[-0.04,-0.02]$, $p=0.002$).
+In this respect, multitask fine-tuning in Llama-3.1-70B leads to worse relative ranking performance.

 Taken together, these findings suggest that supervised fine-tuning can enhance uncertainty communication across different LLM architectures, improving both calibration and discrimination on the single-question task.
-At the same time, the contrast between GPT-4.1-mini and Llama-3.1-70B highlights that the ability of multitask fine-tuning to foster shared uncertainty representations is not uniform across models.
+At the same time, the contrast between GPT-4.1-mini and Llama-3.1-70B highlights that the ability of multitask fine-tuning to create shared uncertainty representations is not uniform across models.
 This indicates that the transfer of metacognitive skills may depend on architectural or training-data differences, limiting the generalizability of shared uncertainty representations.